-- The Linux ECS instance and the SMB file system reside in the same network, for example, in the same virtual private cloud (VPC).
+- The Linux ECS instance and the SMB file system reside in the same virtual private cloud (VPC).

-- The IP address of the Linux ECS instance is in the permission group of the SMB file system so that the instance can access the SMB file system.
+- The IP address of the Linux ECS instance is in the whitelist of the SMB file system and the ECS instance can access the SMB file system.

-If port 445 is closed, we recommend that you add a rule to a security group of the ECS instance for the port.
+If port 445 is disabled, you must add a rule to a security group of the ECS instance for the port.
 For more information, see Add security group rules.

 Install the cifs-utils package